fr0gger/unprotect/README.md

 ![logo](LogoUnprotect.png)

 The Unprotect Project contains two main parts:
 * A website with a complete database and evasion techniques classification.
-The website is available here: www.unprotect.it.
 * A python standalone tool to detect evasion technique in a specific malware.

 The standalone tool available in this repository contains the following features: